 Payment plans are available for those who can make payments in installments.

 Can my daughter participate in GOTR at another site if the program is not at her school?

 GOTR Sedgwick County aspires to deliver the program to as many girls as possible regardless of the program being offered at a girl’s school.
 Our policy is to allow girls to participate at a school that they do not attend if transportation is not an issue and the girl is available during the entire practice time and the school does not have policies in place that would preclude participation.
 They also must be grade-eligible for the program.
 Be aware that girls who attend the school get first preference to participate on the Girls on the Run team.

 Starting the program at your school/site is also an option.
 Visit Setting Up a Site Packet for more information.
 Please be advised that site applications are due approximately three months prior to the start of the season.

-Can parents attend GOTR sessions?
+Do parents attend GOTR Sessions?

 Can my daughter still register for the program if she can only attend one practice per week?

 No. It is critically important to the efficacy of the girls’ program experience that they participate in both sessions each week from a group dynamic and experiential learning process perspective and to fully train for the end-of-season 5k.